FemiOluwadamilola/journiq/README.md

 ## 📘 Overview

 **Journiq** is a web-based application that connects with your Google Drive (and potentially iCloud), fetches and analyzes your stored photos, extracts geolocation (EXIF GPS) data, and visualizes your memories on an interactive map.
-It also allows you to generate animations using AI (future module).
-Every photo tells a Journey.
+It also allows you to generate animations using AI (future module) Every photo tells a Journey.
 ---